Open science resources, analysis code, and useful tools for behavioral data science.

-I'm a big fan of having reproducible workflows, especially when it comes to reproducible data analysis for my research projects.
-A really handy tool is R Markdown, which allows me to do all my analyses in R and then format the output (including programatically-generated tables and numbers!) via Markdown into a nice HTML or PDF document.
+A really handy tool is R Markdown,, which allows me to do all my analyses in R and then format the output (including programatically-generated tables and numbers!) via Markdown into a nice HTML or PDF document.

 Many journals now require uploading data and analysis code to some online repository like OSF or ICPSR.
 One issue is that these repositories are functionally simple: they just offer (persistent, time-stamped) storage for data and code, but do not offer any interactivity.
-What I prefer to do is, in addition, to use GitHub Pages to render the output HTML file that accompany my projects.
-This results in a visually appealing (and reproducible) presentation of the main results.
+What I prefer to do is to use GitHub Pages to render the output HTML file that accompany my projects (often written in R Markdown).
+This results in a visually appealing---and reproducible---presentation of the main results.

-I wrote a simple python script to automate awarding bonuses to workers on Mechanical Turk (mTurK).
-You can find it here.
-It requires Amazon Command Line Tools.
+Python script to programmatically pay bonuses to workers on Amazon Mechanical Turk.
+Requires Amazon Command Line Tools.

 Simple one liner to replace identifiable information (e.g. mTurk workerids).
 (Has some cons, but it's fast.)